 The Graduate Application Assistance Program (GAAP) is a student-run initiative offered by PhD students in the MIT EECS department.
-We pair eligible underrepresented applicants with current student volunteers, who mentor them 1:1 through the graduate application process, meeting periodically with applicants all the way up to the deadline.
-Since 2020, GAAP mentors have helped ~1,000 applicants through the application process!
+We pair applicants with current student volunteers, who mentor them 1:1 through the graduate application process, meeting periodically with applicants all the way up to the deadline.
+Since 2020, GAAP mentors have helped over 1,000 applicants through the application process!

-GAAP signups for applicants applying to graduate school in Fall 2023 are now closed.
-Stay tuned for our 2024-25 cycle!
+GAAP signups for applicants applying to graduate school in Fall 2025 are now open!
+Applications are due October 5th.

-Note: The program is designed for underrepresented groups, defined as those groups for which representation in the EECS PhD program at MIT is significantly less than representation in the general US population.
-The signup form will walk you through our eligibility criteria.
+GAAP encourages students from underrepresented groups at MIT to apply for assistance.
+Underrepresented groups at MIT is defined as those groups for which representation in the EECS PhD program at MIT is significantly less than representation in the general US population.

 For current MIT graduate students